 The thing is, there is a way to wear sneakers with skirts and dresses that is equally fashion-forward and lovely.

-To help you learn how to wear sneakers with the more girly items in your closet, I have a few tips on which shoes to choose and how to style them.
+To help you learn how to wear sneakers with skirts and dresses, I have a few tips on which shoes to choose and how to style them with the more girly items in your closet.

 You can’t go wrong with a little white sneaker.
 Perhaps the most versatile shoe you could own, a white or cream sneaker can be worn with any other color in your wardrobe and with plenty of skirts and dresses.
 Because the body of the shoe isn’t bulky and the sole is flat, this nondescript shoe style is more like a super casual flat than an actual sneaker.
 Converse, Superga, Adidas, Feiyue, and Vans all carry classic white sneakers.